ansys/pymechanical/doc/source/api/mechanical.rst

 Mechanical
 ==========

-This section describes the methods in the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class for working with a Mechanical gRPC server.
+This section describes the methods for working with a Mechanical gRPC server using the following class:
+:class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>`

 .. currentmodule:: ansys.mechanical.core